protonemedia/inertiajs-tables-laravel-query-builder/README.md

 ![Inertia.js Table for Laravel Query Builder](https://user-images.githubusercontent.com/8403149/177773377-86c32d69-8f86-47e4-8063-ea227e480d10.mp4)

-## Sponsorship Support
+## Support this package!

-We proudly support the community by developing Laravel packages and giving them away for free.
+❤️ We proudly support the community by developing Laravel packages and giving them away for free.
+If this package saves you time or if you're relying on it professionally, please consider [sponsoring the maintenance and development](https://github.com/sponsors/pascalbaljet).
 Keeping track of issues and pull requests takes time, but we're happy to help!

-If this package saves you time or if you're relying on it professionally, please consider [supporting the maintenance and development](https://github.com/sponsors/pascalbaljet).
+## Laravel Splade

+**Did you hear about Laravel Splade? 🤩**

+It's the *magic* of Inertia.js with the *simplicity* of Blade.
+[Splade](https://github.com/protonemedia/laravel-splade) provides a super easy way to build Single Page Applications using Blade templates.
+Besides that magic SPA-feeling, it comes with more than ten components to sparkle your app and make it interactive, all without ever leaving Blade.

 ## Features